-- The expected rate for the remainder of 2023 includes the anticipated discrete income tax benefits from excess tax deductions related to the Company's stock compensation programs, which are reflected as a reduction in tax expense, though the actual benefits (if any) will depend on the Company's stock price and stock option exercise patterns. - The actual mix of earnings by jurisdiction could fluctuate from the Company's projection. - The tax effects of other discrete items, including accruals related to tax contingencies, the resolution of worldwide tax matters, tax audit settlements, statute of limitations expirations and changes in tax regulations. - Any future changes in tax law or the implementation of recently proposed increases in tax rates, the impact of future regulations and any related additional tax planning efforts to address these changes.
+- The expected rate for the remainder of 2023 includes the anticipated discrete income tax benefits from excess tax deductions related to the Company's stock compensation programs, which are reflected as a reduction in tax expense, though the actual benefits (if any) will depend on the Company's stock price and stock option exercise patterns. - The actual mix of earnings by jurisdiction could fluctuate from the Company's projection, including as a result of the planned separation of the Environmental & Applied Solutions business. - The tax effects of other discrete items, including accruals related to tax contingencies, the resolution of worldwide tax matters, tax audit settlements, statute of limitations expirations and changes in tax regulations. - Any future changes in tax law or the implementation of increases in tax rates, the impact of future regulations and any related additional tax planning efforts to address these changes.